percona/pmm-doc/docs/how-to/configure.md

 You can configure metrics resolutions both globally and on a per-service basis.
 While the global setting in the **Settings** tab applies to all services,  PMM 2.42 and later also enables you to customize resolution for individual services.
 You can do this by adjusting the `metrics_resolutions` setting for each exporter using the "[Change Agent Attributes](https://percona-pmm.readme.io/reference/changeagent)" API (see below for an example).

-Customizing the resolution settings for individual services enables you to fine-tune your PMM setup to balance data granularity and resource consumption.
+Customizing resolution settings for individual services allows you to fine-tune your PMM setup, balancing data granularity with resource consumption.
+This feature enables you to:```

 This enables you to: